UGSDW/ugsdw.github.io/about/index.md

 ---
 # About

-The only independent  undergraduate labor union in the country, UGSDW is a democratic organization that fights for fair wages and working conditions for Grinnell College workers.
+The first independent  undergraduate labor union in the country, UGSDW is a democratic organization that fights for fair wages and working conditions for Grinnell College workers.

 # Our Principles
 - **Workers deserve a voice.**  Without student workers, there would be no food, no library, no mentor sessions, no mail delivery.
 We do vital work for the college.
 Some students work 20 hours a week.
 We should have a say in how we work.